nimash3eshan/nimash3eshan/README.md

 <hr>

 ## 🤹‍♂️ About Me:
-🔭 I’m currently working on My Future<br>🤝 I’m looking for Developing new and intriguing open-source projects, with the community, for the community<br>💬 Ask me about Technology, microcontrollers, programming, mathematics<br>⚡ Fun fact The first message sent over the internet was "LOG".
+🔭 I’m currently working on My Future<br>🤝 I’m looking to develop new and intriguing open-source projects, with the community, for the community<br>💬 Ask me about Technology, microcontrollers, programming, mathematics<br>⚡ Fun fact The first message sent over the internet was "LOG".
 "LOGIN" was the original intended message but the entire system crashed.
 This was done at MIT.

 ![](https://komarev.com/ghpvc/?username=nimash3eshan&color=blueviolet)